aartzz/xdAnswers/README.md

 ## ⚙️ How to Install

-We offer two installation methods.
-The "User Method" is the easiest and recommended for most people.

----

-### Installation

-This method uses the pre-built packages created by our automated workflow.
-You don't need to download the source code.

 **Step 1: Go to the Releases Page**

 1. Navigate to the **[Releases](https://github.com/aartzz/xdAnswers/releases)** page of this repository.